Part 2 of Tree Site Selection Publication Series Now Available!

 Collapse ▲

 By making strategic land management decisions, landowners can have a forest that meets their needs.
 Whether you are in the Mountains, Piedmont, or Coastal Plain, tree species have certain sites that they are most competitive in.
 This is influenced by the terrain, soils, and existing species.
+Find our new publications and upcoming webinar series on site selection.

 The previous publication, Managing the Right Species on the Right Site: Part 1, Site Selection, focused on evaluating your site characteristics based on the species and terrain.
 Part two, Managing the Right Species on the Right Site: Part 2, Species Selection, focuses on choosing the best method to regenerate the next stand.
 Now that you understand the several factors that influence which species grow in each area of the landscape, you should decide whether to plant or naturally regenerate species depending on your area.